FND/prepitaph/content/wip/deno_testing.md

-In fact, for our purposes here, I'll recklessly expand the definition of "testing" to include static verification: formatting and linting for stylistic consistency as well as optional type checking -- thus establishing some basic infrastructure for any JavaScript project, no matter its size.
+In fact, for our purposes here, I'll recklessly expand the definition of "testing" to include static verification: formatting and linting for stylistic consistency as well as optional type checking -- thus establishing some basic infrastructure for any JavaScript project, regardless of size or ambition.

 ```aside
 There are a few bonus features, like [WinterCG](https://wintercg.org)